ExplorViz/frontend/README.md

 ## Deployment

-Use our Docker images as described in our [Wiki](https://github.com/ExplorViz/docs/wiki).
+Use our Docker images as described in our [deployment](https://github.com/ExplorViz/deployment) repository.

 ## Development